njustesen/TRTS/starcraft/rules.md

 ### Dealing Damage

 #### Concussive
-Concussive Attacks deals one additional attack to small units and one less damage to large units.
+Concussive Attacks deal one additional attack to small units and one less damage to large units.

 #### Explosive
-Explosive Attacks deals one additional attack to large units and one less damage to small units.
+Explosive Attacks deal one additional attack to large units and one less damage to small units.